 1. Look at the Environment Agency's website (see section on River Conditions) to determine the river conditions of stream and flow.
 Display the stream conditions (red, amber, green) outside the box

 2. Design the course taking into account the conditions (eg marks away from the marina in conditions of strong stream)

 3. Make the team and sailors aware of any potential risks

 4. Ensure that the Goose Fence is removed

 Sound Signals: check the klaxon, and the alternative sound signals - air horns and bell.

 Radios: take radios from their charging points in the Committee Room and check that they are working.
 Make sure that all safety boats are equipped with a radio, crews are aware of their call signs and make a general call to confirm that radio communication has been established.
 Instructions are on the Box wall next to the radio control point.
 The portable radio locked in the box is for the use of the box team when they have to leave the box.

-Safety Boats – Tigris IV, V and VI.
+Safety Boats – Tigris IV, VI and VIII.

 Tigris IV Dory (white boat) has a 2 stroke engine – red can for fuel.